adechan/frontend-mentor-challenges/README.md

 # Frontend-Mentor-Challenges
-My submissions for the Frontend Mentor Challenges.
+All of my submissions for the Frontend Mentor Challenges can be found [here](https://frontend-mentor-solutions-by-ade.netlify.app/)